zavolanlab/htsinfer/docs/index.rst

 Welcome to the HTSinfer documentation pages!
 ============================================

-`HTSinfer` is a command-line tool that infers metadata from Illumina high-throughput sequencing (HTS) data.
+`HTSinfer` is a command-line tool that infers RNA-Seq metadata from Illumina high-throughput sequencing (HTS) data.

-This documentation will guide you through installation, usage, and the API reference.
+This documentation will guide you through installation and usage.
+It also contains an API reference.

 .. toctree::
    :hidden: